Value Transfer

 SC_VTRECOVERY_INTERVAL=5

-The value transfer recovery runs automatically by set SC_VTRECOVERY=1.
-SC_VTRECOVERY_INTERVAL means an interval how often the value transfer recovery is executed.
+The value transfer recovery runs automatically by set `SC_VTRECOVERY=1`. `SC_VTRECOVERY_INTERVAL` means an interval how often the value transfer recovery is executed.

-Collecting Fee for KLAY/ERC-20 transfer
+## Collecting Fee for KLAY/ERC-20 transfer <a href="#collecting-fee-for-klay-erc-20-transfer" id="collecting-fee-for-klay-erc-20-transfer"></a>

 In ServiceChain, there is a fee collecting feature for KLAY/ERC-20 transfers.